Scientology controversies: L. Ron Hubbard and starting a religion for money

-While the oft-cited rumor Hubbard made a bar bet with Robert A. Heinlein he could start a cult is unproven, many witnesses have reported Hubbard making statements in their presence starting a religion would be a good way to make money.
+While the oft-cited rumor Hubbard made a bar bet with Robert A. Heinlein he could start a cult is unproven, many witnesses have reported that Hubbard said in their presence that starting a religion would be a good way to make money.
 These statements have led many to believe Hubbard hid his true intentions and was motivated solely by potential financial rewards.

 Editor Sam Merwin, for example, recalled a meeting: "I always knew he was exceedingly anxious to hit big money—he used to say he thought the best way to do it would be to start a cult."
 (December 1946) Writer and publisher Lloyd Arthur Eshbach reported Hubbard saying "I'd like to start a religion.
 That's where the money is."
 Writer Theodore Sturgeon reported Hubbard made a similar statement at the Los Angeles Science Fantasy Society.
 Likewise, writer Sam Moskowitz reported in an affidavit during an Eastern Science Fiction Association meeting on November 11, 1948, Hubbard had said "You don't get rich writing science fiction.
 If you want to get rich, you start a religion."
 Milton A. Rothman also reported to his son Tony Rothman he heard Hubbard make exactly that claim at a science fiction convention.
 In 1998, an A&E documentary titled Inside Scientology shows Lyle Stuart reporting Hubbard stated repeatedly to make money, "you start a religion."

 According to The Visual Encyclopedia of Science Fiction, ed.
 Brian Ash, Harmony Books, 1977:...[Hubbard] began making statements to the effect that any writer who really wished to make money should stop writing and develop [a] religion, or devise a new psychiatric method.
 Harlan Ellison's version (Time Out, UK, No 332) is that Hubbard is reputed to have told [John W.] Campbell, "I'm going to invent a religion that's going to make me a fortune.
 I'm tired of writing for a penny a word".
 Sam Moskowitz, a chronicler of science fiction, has reported that he himself heard Hubbard make a similar statement, but there is no first-hand evidence.

-An article by Professor Benjamin Beith-Hallahmi documents the secular aspects of Scientology from Scientology's own writings.
+An article by Professor Benjamin Beit-Hallahmi documents the secular aspects of Scientology from Scientology's own writings.